sharechanxd/bios625_fp/README.md

 | XGBoost             | Not_Superhost | 0.84          | 0.91       | 0.87         | 0.80              |
 |                     | Superhost     | 0.63          | 0.47       | 0.54         |                   |

+From the results we could see that using **feature selected data** with **XGBoost** would get better models.
+But due to the imbalance, our model could not predict superhost labels as well as non-superhost.

 Contributor: